test-IO/testio-guides/src/pages/docs/jira_server/accept_bug.md

 ---
-title: "Bug Triage: Accept a Test IO Bug"
+title: Accept Test IO Bug
 description: Learn how to accept a Test IO bug.
 ---